Invariant measures on products and on the space of linear orders: Introduction

 In this paper, we will be interested in the invariant probability measures on dynamical systems of the automorphism group $\Aut(M)$ of a homogeneous structure $M$.
 More precisely, we will consider two specific systems: products of the type $Z^M$, where $Z$ is a standard Borel space, and the compact space $\LO(M)$ of all linear orders on $M$.

 Our study of invariant measures on product spaces of the type $Z^M$ is inspired by the classical de Finetti theorem.
 One formulation of this theorem is that the only ergodic measures on $Z^M$ invariant under the full symmetric group $\Sym(M)$ are product measures of the type $\lambda^M$, where $\lambda$ is some probability measure on $Z$.
-(Recall that a measure is \df{ergodic} if the only elements of the measure algebra fixed by the group are $\emptyset$ and the whole space.)
-In our first theorem, we obtain the same conclusion under a weaker hypothesis: that the measure is invariant under the much smaller group $\Aut(M)$, provided that the structure $M$ satisfies certain model-theoretic conditions.
+(Recall that a measure is \df{ergodic} if the only elements of the measure algebra fixed by the group are the empty set and the whole space.
+Equivalently, the ergodic measures are the extreme points of the convex set of all invariant probability measures.)
+In our first result, we obtain the same conclusion as in de Finetti's theorem under a weaker hypothesis: that the measure is invariant under the much smaller group $\Aut(M)$, provided that the structure $M$ satisfies certain model-theoretic conditions.
 We will say that a structure $M$ is \df{transitive} if the action $\Aut(M) \actson M$ is transitive.

-\begin{theorem} Let $M$ be an $\aleph_0$-categorical, transitive structure with no algebraicity that admits weak elimination of imaginaries and let $G = \Aut(M)$.
+\begin{theorem} Let $M$ be an $\aleph_0$-categorical, transitive structure with no algebraicity that admits weak elimination of imaginaries.
 Let $Z$ be a standard Borel space and consider the natural action $\Aut(M) \actson Z^M$.
 Then the only invariant, ergodic probability measures on $Z^M$ are product measures of the form $\lambda^M$, where $\lambda$ is a probability measure on $Z$. \end{theorem} We will discuss the model-theoretic hypotheses of the theorem in detail in the next section, where we give all relevant definitions.
+The proof can be found in Section~\ref{sec:general-de-finett} (cf. Corollary~\ref{c:deFinetti}).
 Here we only remark that they are all necessary (with the possible exception of $\aleph_0$-categoricity) and that they are satisfied, for example, by the random graph, the homogeneous triangle-free graph, the dense linear order $(\Q, <)$, the universal, homogeneous partial order, and many other structures.

-The ergodicity assumption in the theorem is not essential: one can obtain a description of all invariant measures using the ergodic decomposition theorem.
+The ergodicity assumption in the theorem entails no loss of generality: one can obtain a description of all invariant measures using the ergodic decomposition theorem.